-2. If someone keeps asking you to have sex until you say yes
+2. You keep asking someone to have sex until they say yes

 When someone says “no” multiple times, then says “yes,” that is considered coerced consent, which isn’t really consent at all.
 Sexual coercion is a tactic that perpetrators often use to violate consent and manipulate someone until they give in, employing pressure, threats, or guilt.
 In contrast, real consent gives someone the space and the freedom to say “no.”

 “As a general idea, the presence of coercion negates consent,” said Kristiansson.
 “Whether or not the totality of the facts involved would bring that conduct up to a criminal level really depends.”

 Sexual coercion is just one of the factors considered in the investigation of a sexual assault case.
 “Investigators look at the totality of facts involved – they’re not simply looking at the five or ten seconds or minutes or hours when the possible criminal penetration occurred,” said Kristiansson.
 “We’re looking at what happened before, during, and after an incident or series of incidents.”

 She continued: “Human behavior doesn’t exist in a time bubble.
 The victim selection process by the offender is no accident and is important to consider – there are offenders who are going to select a victim that they can attack successfully and they feel won’t report or feel won’t be believed.
 So when we take a look at an incident that is reported where the weapon was coercion, then we’re going to look at all those other factors.”

 3. You force your partner into a sexual act in which they didn’t agree